kjenney/php-webminer/README.md

 ##  DESCRIPTION

-This project aims to create a standard way of extracting data from a web page using Selenium WebDriver (via php-webdriver), QueryPath, and an XML file which specifies which components to extract and how to output the results.
+This project aims to create a standard way of extracting data from a web page using Selenium WebDriver (via php-webdriver), QueryPath, and a configuration file (XML) which specifies which components to extract and how to output the results.

-### Input XML
+### Configuration File
-The input XML defines all of the aspects of the web site and the data you wish to extract.
+The configuration file defines all of the aspects of the web site and the data you wish to extract.

-Base XML must be in the following format:
+It is in XML and must be in the following format:

 1. Child elemnet "site" must be defined
 2. Child element "steps" are recommended as they drive actions